Law Of Conservation Of Energy States

 • Q: Can energy be created in nuclear reactions?

 A: In nuclear reactions, mass can be converted into energy and vice versa, as described by Einstein's famous equation E=mc².
-However, the total amount of mass-energy in the system remains constant.
+Still, the total amount of mass-energy in the system remains constant.
 So, energy is not created from nothing; it is converted from mass.

 • Q: What are some practical applications of the law of conservation of energy?